DodgyBadger/fetch_photos_from_discourse/README.md

 # Photoframe

-A Python application that fetches and manages images from Discourse for a digital photo frame display.
+A Python application that fetches images from specifically tagged topics on a Discourse instance.

 ## Prerequisites